Responsible Supply Chain Management

 The producers are evaluated by a third party - which means an impartial company that is approved by Amfori BSCI to control the factories.
 On inspection visits, it is assessed how good the factory is at complying with the Code of Conduct.
 If there are any deviations, Amfori BSCI and the companies that purchase goods from the factory will be informed so that they in collaboration with the factory can find a solution.
 If the breach is serious, a so-called zero tolerance protocol becomes effective and a solution must be found immediately.

 Ongoing improvements are the core of Amfori BSCI.
-In JYSK, we agree on this and consider dialog and involvement to be keywords.
+In JYSK, we agree on this and consider dialogue and involvement to be keywords.
 Change takes time and only occurs when a common effort is made.

 For this reason, if a deviation from code of conduct is found at a factory, we prefer to continue working with the producer and thereby ensure that an improvement is made, rather than immediately ending our partnership.
 If we were to end a partnership with a producer and turn our backs on the problems, then the change would never occur.
 We believe involvement is the way forward when it comes to the process of improving social conditions.